Michael Bisping Announces MMA Retirement Citing Vision Problems

 Michael Bisping has announced his retirement from mixed martial arts.

-The former UFC middleweight champion confirmed his decision on his Believe You Me podcast on Monday, saying "issues" with his eye had played a part in his decision.
+The former UFC middleweight champion confirmed his decision Monday on his Believe You Me podcast, saying "issues" with his eye had played a part in his decision.
+Per Steven Marrocco of MMAJunkie.com, Bisping had surgery on a detached retina, courtesy of Vitor Belfort, in 2013.

+Bisping, 39, shared that "of course I've got issues with my eye.
+After the (Kelvin) Gastelum fight, I started having issues with my good eye, which I've never spoken about before."

-"It ain't worth it.
+He continued: "It ain't worth it.
 What else am I going to do?
 I won the belt, I've had tons of wins.
 I've done everything I set out to achieve.

 "What's the point of flogging a dead horse?
 Not that I'm a dead horse, but what's the point? … I've used my platform to open other doors.
 You've got to know when to walk away.
 I'm almost 40 years old—the time is now."